-After a spate of redundancies at global banks in Asia over the last 18 months (most recently involving Societe Generale and Nomura) many finance professionals are still struggling to find a route back into the sector.
+After a spate of redundancies at global banks in Asia over the last 18 months (most recently involving Societe Generale, Nomura and Deutsche Bank) many finance professionals are still struggling to find a route back into the sector.

-Banking recruiters in Singapore and Hong Kong say they have many unemployed candidates on their books, despite an uptick in the job market in early 2019.
+Banking recruiters in Singapore and Hong Kong say they have many unemployed candidates on their books.
 Worse still, say recruiters, being out of work for extended periods carries more stigma in Asia than it does in the West.
 If you’re among the long-term unemployed, however, all is not necessarily lost – if you approach your job search in the right way.
 Here’s some expert advice for returning to the workforce in Asia.

 Accept your situation

 “I’ve seen job seekers who just haven’t fully come to terms with their unemployment, so their searches have been futile as a result,” says Angela Kuek, director of search firm Meyer Consulting Group in Singapore.
 “For example, they desperately want to get back into the same role and they don’t widen their search.”

 Spending time addressing your emotional state will pay dividends down the line.
 “It helps you avoid the common mistake of bringing negativism into job searching and interviewing,” explains Kuek.
 “Experienced hirers can smell discouragement and lack of energy a mile away.
 So maintain an upbeat disposition and don’t bad mouth your old employer, no matter how traumatic your exit was.”